department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/vitals/rollout-checklist.md

 - [ ] Downstream services tested at 2x average load for prior 12 months

-- [ ] DataDog monitors exist
+- [X] DataDog monitors exist

-- [ ] Alerts exist
+- [X] Alerts exist

-   - PagerDuty
+   - PagerDuty - *configured for entire product as well as all MHV*

-    - Slack
+    - Slack - *standard alerting ready as with other Phase 0 domains*

-- [ ] On-call rotation exists
+- [X] On-call rotation exists - *Same as with other domains, PI15 we will have work to continue to enhance*

-- [ ] Technical support escalation policy exists
+- [X] Technical support escalation policy exists - *Standard processes with VA.gov*

 ### Analytics & Metrics